 Since people may develop anaphylaxis almost anywhere, it is important that all healthcare workers know the signs and symptoms of the disorder and know how to administer epinephrine.

 The pharmacist is in a key position to educate the patient and family about anaphylaxis.
 Plus the pharmacist can teach the patient and family to carry epinephrine with them all the time

 In addition, all physicians, nurses and other allied healthcare workers need to know the signs and symptoms of anaphylaxis and how to administer epinephrine.

-The treating physician should try and reduce all the trigger factors and ensure optimal management of asthma.
+The treating physician should try to reduce all the trigger factors and ensure optimal management of asthma.
 (Level III)

 Despite awareness of the seriousness of anaphylaxis, and treatment of anaphylaxis is not optimal.
 At least 1500 die each year from a condition that can be treated and even prevented.
 Although the seriousness of anaphylaxis is well established, there are no randomized trials to determine the effectiveness of antihistamines and how it compares to epinephrine.
 Further, what outcomes to measure after treatment have never been defined.
 In the absence of any solid clinical data, it is important that all healthcare workers are prepared to deal with anaphylaxis and know how to administer epinephrine.
 (Level V)